Diploma of Early Childhood Education and Care

 Applicants must satisfy all requirements as below:

-To gain entry into this course, applicant should successfully meet any one of the following academic requirements:
+To enter this course, applicant should successfully meet any one of the following academic requirements:

-Before commencing work placement, all students must undertake National Police Check and Working with Children Check and complete the theory and practical components of the unit: HLTAID004 Provide an emergency first aid response in an education and care setting.
+Before commencing work placement, all students must undertake National Police Check and Working with Children Check.

 GBCA has signed agreements with prospective employers to offer the work placement opportunities for its students.
 A list of these prospective employers will be provided to assist you in finding work placement.
 Work placements will be arranged by the GBCA Work Placement Coordinator in conjunction with the student and GBCA trainers.